Mtman1987/nexus-hub1.1/DEV_NOTES.md

-# Space Mountain OS: Developer Notes & Testing Checklist
+# Apollo Station: Developer Notes & Testing Checklist

 This document provides a quick overview of the project structure, key configuration files, and a checklist for Phase 1 testing.